AdobeDocs/analytics.en/help/export/analytics-data-feed/df-manage-feeds.md

 >[!CONTEXTUALHELP]
 >id="aa_datafeed_manager"
 >title="Manage data feeds"
 >abstract="You can view, create, and manage data feeds from this page.
-Search for feeds by name or ID, or select the filter icon to view available filters.
-You can also create feeds and manage existing feeds."
+Search for feeds by name or ID, or select the filter icon to view available filters."

 <!-- markdownlint-enable MD034 -->